 Inclement weather is unavoidable, but planning for it isn’t.
 If the weather man calls for sun but the sky is threatening something ominous, bring an umbrella.
 Similarly, in the warmer months, you may want to opt for air-conditioned transit rather than walking.
 “A candidate once decided to walk 30 minutes for an interview at 1 p.m. on a hot day when the temperature was 30 degrees,” says Richa Dhupar, a Recruiting Manager with Procom.
 “The interviewer mentioned that the candidate was sweating and smelled.”

 Making these types of mistakes may give the indication that you don’t plan ahead.

 Come on, right?
 That’s probably what you’re thinking, but some candidates do fall off the wagon before showing up for their interview.
-It’s another example of falling victim to time, nerves or just a really bad decision.
 “The worst was a candidate turning up smelling of liquor,” says Marnie Pertsinidis, an Account Manager with Procom, “You can do your best to coach, but people are unpredictable and you can't control everything.”

 Drinking and bad decisions often go hand-in-hand when it involves a hiring manager.

 Due-diligence/creeping…semantics aren't important here, but the fact of the matter is that internet research is a must-do when preparing for a job interview.
 But keep the personal profile knowledge you acquire to yourself.
 “A candidate once started the interview by telling the interviewer that she looks much better in person than on her profile.
 The hiring manager wasn't flattered," says Marnie.